Click to select page

 So - another return to the Miramichi in 2017? - You bet!

 If you want to join us in September 2017, CLICK Miramichi UK Spey Week 2017 FOR DETAILS.

 Tel: 01769 550840

 Bryan Martin has fly fished for Salmon, Trout and Sea Trout in the UK, Ireland and Canada for over 40 years.
 He is a member of the Game Angling Instructors Association (APGAI - Salmon, Trout and Sea Trout), a member of the Association of Advanced Professional Game Angling Instructors (AAPGAI - Trout and Sea Trout) and has the Salmon and Trout Association National Instructors Certificate (STANIC - Salmon and Trout Fishing and Fly Dressing).
-He is also an International Federation of Fly Fishers (IFFF) Master Certified Instructor (MCI) and Two Handed Certified Instructor (THCI) and a licensed game angling coach (L2CCA/UKCC).
+He is also a Fly Fishers International (FFI) Master Certified Instructor (MCI) and Two Handed Certified Instructor (THCI) and a licensed game angling coach (L2CCA/UKCC).